Does Your Work Matter?

 The Virtuous Cycle

-2. They plan out their route and identify where they can go underground and where they can go overhead.
+They plan out their route and identify where to go underground and where to go overhead.

-5. The pole owner reviews their submission and puts it through their process, which solves all necessary items like billing, engineering, and construction.
+The pole owner reviews their submission and puts it through their process to handle all necessary items like billing, engineering, and construction.

-6. Once the necessary electrical work has been completed, the applicant is responsible for coordinating all other construction work needed from existing attachers, who are their competitors, to create space for their new attachment.
+Once the necessary electrical work has been completed, the applicant coordinates all other construction work needed from existing attachers (their competitors) to create space for their new attachment.

 The Perfect Storm